 Financial assistance is available to families who cannot pay the full registration fee.
-Girls on the Run Maine is proud to provide 20-30% in financial assistance each year.
+Girls on the Run Flathead Valley is proud to provide financial assistance to 46% of our participants each year.
 We are committed to being accessible to any girl who wants to participate and are dedicated to ensuring that program cost is never a barrier to participation.

-We are able to provide financial assistance thanks to the generous support of local donors and funders.
-The request for financial assistance is built right in to the registration process.
-We use a sliding scale, based on household income, to determine the discounted rate for each girl.
-Families can select the amount, on the honor system.
+Financial assistance is available to girls at all of our sites due to the generous support of local and national funders.
+We use a sliding scale and household size to determine the discounted rate for each girl.
 Families are also able to set up payment plans if needed.